 Good: It can cost a fortune to maintain your glasses properly.
 The Affiliate Product 2000 is the go-to solution to fix broken lenses without the need for a second mortgage.
 We wanted to give our customers a way to extend the life of their glasses in a way that didn't break wallets in half or take years of saving.

 To be thorough, we tested our product against thirty others that claimed to fix broken lenses at a low cost.
 Across countless metrics, we beat out the competition at half the price!

-There are also plenty of plugins and tools that will make your search engine optimization efforts more straightforward to manage.
+There are also plenty of plugins and tools that will make managing your SEO efforts more straightforward.
 SEMrush has a great content checker that will assess the overall messaging and keywords used in your content.
-It will even recommend keywords that work better with your desired outcome, and list links that would give your content more authority.
+It will even recommend keywords that work better for your desired outcome and list links that could give your content more authority.

 Pretty Links even goes through your old content and updates keywords with links, improving your link strategy and keyword effectiveness.
-Use the tools at your disposal to improve your SEO rankings!
+Be sure to use the tools at your disposal to improve your SEO rankings!

 Here's another quote for your desk: